-For decades, researchers have come up with a correlation between cannabis consumption and psychosis, turns out, they could be wrong.
+For decades, researchers have come up with a correlation between cannabis consumption and psychosis, turns out, they could be delusional.

 “Psychosis” is generally used as a catchall term for severe mental disorders characterized by delusions that don’t align with reality.
 Experiences of hallucinations, hearing voices, or having feelings that do not correspond to the real world are all forms of psychosis.
 Psychotic experiences tend to develop in early adulthood and are indications of mental illnesses, such as schizophrenia.

-The overlap among the two groups can be explained in a few different ways.
+You can explain the overlap among the two groups in a few different ways.
 The most common explanation is the idea of self-medicating: People who are likely to experience psychosis are also more likely to use mind-altering drugs, partially as a way to deal with their mental issues.

 But that’s not the only explanation.

 A scholarly article in the journal Schizophrenia Research offers a different possibility.
 The study, conducted over 16 years, found that people who used inhalants (also called huffing) as adolescents were significantly more likely to develop psychosis than the general population.
 The same group was also more likely to have to smoke, drink to excess and use cannabis than the general population, but the effects of inhalant use held even after controlling for the other substances.

 You’re More likely to Consume Cannabis if You’re Already Delusional

 That means that there’s a possibility of a third variable (while it could be huffing, it could be anything).
 The third variable could lead to both an increased consumption of cannabis and an increased likelihood of psychosis.